-I.E.1.
-Fellows should contribute to the education of residents in core programs, if present. ^(Core)
+- I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present. - I.E.1.
+Fellows should contribute to the education of residents in core programs, if present.
+(Core)